 Cheap people think short term.
 Frugal people think long term.

 Cheap people are inconsiderate.
 For example, when getting a meal with other people, if their food costs $7.95, they’ll put in $8.00, knowing very well that tax and tip mean it’s closer to $11.
 While the frugal person won’t order a Coke if they’re on a budget, so that when the bill comes, they can properly contribute to the tip and tax.

-A cheap person will often spend money indiscriminately.
-They buy something they do not need, just because it is a so-called bargain.
-While a frugal person thinks more carefully about their purchases.
-If you buy something you don’t need just because it is cheap, this has not saved you money.
+A cheap person spends money indiscriminately.
+They buy something they do not need, just because it is a bargain.
+A frugal person thinks more carefully about their purchases.
+If you buy something you don’t need just because it is cheap, this has not saved you money!

 Frugality involves skimping on yourself.
 Being cheap means skimping on others.
 A frugal person still has a spirit of generosity.
 And may in fact practice frugality so they will have extra resources to help others.

 Cheap people are unreasonable and cannot understand why they can’t get something for free.
 Frugal people will try as hard as cheap people to get a deal, but they understand that it’s hit or miss.
 Sometimes you get a deal, sometimes you don’t.

 You get the idea…

 And no one is perfect.
 While I feel confident that I fall on the frugal side most of the time, I know that on occasion I can drift into cheap.
 My spouse helps me here!